Called: 1981 Silk: 2015

 Michael Nolan’s practice covers all aspects of the law relating to ships, the international carriage and sale of goods, insurance and reinsurance, harbour law, commercial contracts, private international law and professional negligence.
 He appears regularly in arbitration, is a supporting member of the LMAA , a member of the SCMA and accepts appointments as an arbitrator.
 He is a member of COMBAR and was on the executive committee from 1998 to 2001.
 He has strong links with Singapore and travels there regularly.

-He is recommended for Shipping and Commodities in the current editions of Chambers UK, for Shipping and International arbitration in Legal 500 UK and for Shipping (International Arbitration) in Legal 500 Asia Pacific, as well as in Chambers UK and Chambers Global.
+He is recommended for Shipping and Commodities in the current editions of the Legal 500 and Legal 500 Asia Pacific, as well as in Chambers UK and Chambers Global.

 "...always there when you need him, he's very responsive..."(Chambers UK, 2016)

 “…very knowledgeable, thorough and pleasant..."(Legal 500, 2015)